mlhartme/stool/site/src/site/documentation/documentation.md

 When invoked without arguments, all stage properties are printed.

-When invoked with one or more <replaceable>key</replaceable>s, the respective properties are printed.
+When invoked with one or more *key*s, the respective properties are printed.

 When invoked with one or more assignments, the respective properties are changed.